ZhangSteven/clamc_yield_report/YieldCalculation.md

 Where the terms are defined as below:

-1. interest income: add up Interest, Dividend, OtherIncome of a position
+1. interest income: add up Interest, Dividend, OtherIncome of a position;
-2. unrealized gain loss: add up UnrealizedPrice, UnrealizedFX, UnrealizedCross of a position
+2. unrealized gain loss: add up UnrealizedPrice, UnrealizedFX, UnrealizedCross of a position;
-3. case 1 or case 2: we will tell which months below to case 1 and which belong to case 2 by run time
+3. case 1 or case 2: we will tell which months belong to case 1 and which belong to case 2 by run time;
-4. impairement: a fixed number known by run time
+4. impairement: a fixed number known by run time;
-5. cash position: a position whose "SortKey" field equals "Cash and Equivalents"
+5. cash position: a position whose "SortKey" field equals "Cash and Equivalents";
-6. CN Energy position: a position whose "Description" field contains "CERCG"
+6. CN Energy position: a position whose "Description" field contains "CERCG".